RawPatty/rawpatty.github.io/docs/_posts/2024-05-31-Terraform-Enterprise-on-AKS.markdown

 title:  "Setting up Terraform Enterprise in a new private AKS cluster with the new Flexible Deployment Option"
 date:   2024-05-31 11:40:00 +0000
 ---
-After a long hiatus I'm back with another writeup.
+After a long hiatus I'm back with another writeup!

 Recently I went through the journey of setting up Terraform Enterprise for my organisation - as there was bit of a lack of documentation on the step by step - Hashicorp is writing the documentation from the point of view that you already have the private AKS cluster running in your organisation, I decided to write a guide that captures the steps required to set this up from scratch.

 I'll be covering the private AKS Active-Active setup using the flexible deployment option